Time = brain

 Within minutes, the stroke neurologist, along with the remote clinical staff, can determine a plan of care and then turn over the treatment to the emergency physician or initiate a transfer to Rush University Medical Center if the patient requires advanced neurological care such as an endovascular procedure.

-Since March 2011, our physicians have performed over 2,500 telemedicine consultations, and the network projects to exceed 3,000 consultations by the end of 2016.
-The Rush TeleStroke Network is pleased to report that 33 percent of stroke patients consulted through our service receive tPA, with many remaining at their home hospital.
+Since March 2011, our physicians have performed more than 3,300 telemedicine consultations, and the network projects to exceed 4,000 consultations by the end of 2017.
+The Rush TeleStroke Network is pleased to report that 32 percent of stroke patients consulted through our service receive tPA, with many remaining at their home hospital.
 To put this in perspective, the overall national tPA administration rate is 3.4 to 5.2 percent, (Recombinant Tissue-Type Plasminogen Activator Use for Ischemic Stroke in the United States, Adeoye et al, Stroke, July 2011).

 Goals of Rush TeleStroke Network